-Full Members, Fellows, and Emeritus Fellows in good standing may nominate worthy candidates for the awards noted below.
+Each year, Full Members, Fellows, and Emeritus Fellows in good standing may nominate worthy candidates for the awards noted below.
 Nominees are not required to be members of the Human Factors and Ergonomics Society.
 Candidates for the award may self-nominate or ask colleagues to submit nominations on their behalf.
-The nomination submission deadline for each award above is 11:59 p.m.
-EDT on Wednesday, April 7, 2021.
+The nomination submission deadline each year is March 31 and submissions are made via this website.

 Only complete nomination packages will be accepted and provided to the Awards Committee for their review.
 The elements of a complete submission package are:

 - A letter of nomination